Cecca/big-data-course/docs/homeworks.rst

 Homework 2: Spark basics
 ------------------------

-In this second homework, we will see how to use Spark more in detail.
+In this second homework, we will see how to use Spark more in detail, using the classic word count task as a running example.

-.. topic:: TODO:

-  * Connect with a cluster manager
-  * The Spark context
-  * Parallelizing collections
-  * Reading text files
-  * Word count example

-    * With map, followed by groupby, followed by sum
-    * With reduce
-    * With countbyvalue

-    Add a plot showing which one is the fastest on wikipedia.

 Setting things up: the Spark context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^